Staysteady/metals-dashboard/README.md

 1. Check the terminal output for specific error messages
 2. Ensure all prerequisites are installed
 3. Verify environment variables are set correctly
-4. Check that Bloomberg Terminal is running (for live data)
+4. Check that Bloomberg Terminal is running (required for live data)
 5. Consult the API documentation at http://localhost:8000/docs

 ## 📊 Supported Metals & Symbols